lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ### Holt-Winters Model

+- to capture seasonality

 - contains three components: level, trend, season

-  –> one smoothing parameter for each of the components
+  –> one smoothing parameter for each of the components, $\alpha, \beta, \gamma$

++ use additive method when -> seasonal variations are constant through the series

++ use multiplicative method when -> seasonal variations are changing **in propotion to the level of the series**